 Kentucky Derby Museum Outreach Program

-A minimum of 100 students is required to book an outreach visit, but we prefer to work with the entire school when possible.
+A minimum of 100 students is required to book an outreach at your school, but we prefer to work with the entire school when possible.
 Recommended session size is 50 to 100 students, although we can accommodate larger groups.
-Programs last 45 minutes unless noted otherwise.
+Each program session lasts 45 minutes unless noted otherwise below.

 Programs are age-appropriate and address Kentucky's Academic Expectations and Program of Studies guidelines.
 For detailed information on programs and Core Academic Standards connections, select from the current available programs listed below.

-The Kentucky Derby Museum’s education department is supported by the Kentucky Derby Museum Gala, the major fundraising event for the Museum’s endowment.
+The Kentucky Derby Museum’s education department is supported by the Kentucky Derby Museum Gala.

 Follow our outreach coordinator as she travels across the state.
 Read details about the program in the Education blog.